 Looking for more fun LEGO-themed projects and crafts?
 Check these out!

 - Sanding paper, primer, and paint – if painting your table

 - Two 15″ LEGO DUPLO Green Building Plate

 - Size 6 Wood Screws, we used 18 so we bought two packages of 10

-STEP 2: Paint the roads!
-Bugaboo has a Duplo train and car, so we thought it would be fun to add roads around the table.
-We also decided to add roads because the table wasn’t wide enough to fit three boards but with just two there was a lot of unused space.
-We added a road in between the boards so Bugaboo could build bridges over it.
+My son has lots of DUPLO cars and a DUPLO train so we thought it would be fun to add roads around the table.
+We also decided to add roads because the table wasn’t wide enough to fit three boards but two boards left a lot of unused space.
+We added a road in between the boards which I’m so glad we did!
+It is perfect for bridges and tunnels and has been one of the most fun parts of this table makeover.
 I used black acrylic paint for the roads and did two coats.

 The kit came with a stitch maker set complete with tape that could be easily laid down and painted over to create the stitch marks.
 I used this and painted every fourth stitch mark and it worked great.
-While I had to go back and touch up each “stitch”, it worked really well in evenly spacing my dashes and keeping them in a straight line.
+While I had to go back and touch up each “stitch”, it worked really well for spacing my dashes and keeping them in a straight line.

 Plastic spirals will happen as the countersink strips the plastic.
 You can tear these off and clean out the hole with your finger.

 We used 18 wood screws – 9 in each plate.
 We did the four corners first and one directly in the center of each plate.
 After testing it out, we added four more in the center of each side.
 This way when you pull up on a DUPLO piece, the board stays down instead of coming up.
 We decided not to paint the screw heads because we liked the industrial look the brass screws gave the table.